4ashutosh98/Search-Engine-LLM-app/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE[LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Langchain for providing the agent and tool framework